MichaelJbyte/MichaelJbyte/README.md

 - 🌱 I’m currently studying for the CompTIA Security+ Certificate.
 I will also be learning python via lietcode & codehs.
 - 💞️ I’m looking to upload scripts and document processes to prove I can understand scripts.
 I will also upload any projects that I may take on.
 - 📫 You can easily reach me by emailing: mickjets@gmail.com
-- ⚡ F̶u̶n fact: It's cornhole, not bean bag toss.
+- ⚡ F̶u̶n fact: I gotta update this soon.

 <!---
 MichaelJbyte/MichaelJbyte is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.